 Expenses.
 For and in consideration of Buyer agreeing to enter into negotiations, Seller agrees to pay all of Buyer’s reasonable legal fees, professional fees and other transaction costs, including all costs of environmental and title due diligence, incurred in the evaluation and negotiation of the proposed Sale Transactions and the Definitive Agreements, whether or not the Sale Transactions close.
 In the event Buyer and Seller do not execute Definitive Agreements by the Closing Date, Seller shall reimburse Buyer for any loss resulting from reversing any gas or oil price hedge or interest rate hedge entered into by Buyer in its discretion at the request of Seller.
 If the result of reversing any such price hedge is a gain, 25% of the gain shall be distributed to Buyer and the remaining 75% shall be distributed to Seller.

-Engagement Fee.
-For and in consideration of Buyer agreeing to enter into negotiations, Seller agrees to pay an Engagement Fee of $50,000 to ENA in the event that the Sale Transactions do not close by the Closing Date.
-Such Engagement Fee shall be paid on the Closing Date.
-In the event that the Closing Date is extended, and Buyer is under no obligation to agree to such an extension, an upward adjustment to such Engagement Fee shall be mutually agreed upon by the Seller and ENA.

 Board of Director Approval.
 The closing of the contemplated transactions is subject to, in addition to the other conditions herein and in the Term Sheet, the approval of the boards of directors of Buyer and Seller, which approvals have not yet been obtained.